maseurodrigo/CloutCatcher/README.md

 2. Once logged in, it connects to Twitch's WebSocket to listen for updates.
 3. If the connection drops, it automatically tries to reconnect.
 4. The app updates in real-time when someone follows or subscribes.

-## Troubleshooting

-- If login fails, check your Twitch credentials.
-- If no events appear, ensure your WebSocket connection is active.
-- If the connection keeps dropping, wait a few seconds—it should reconnect automatically.